Why Do People Not Like Me?

 12. You Gossip Too Much

 Gossip seems fun until you’re the subject of that gossip.
 If you go around gossiping behind everyone else’s back, people are going to realize soon you’ll do the same about them.
 Even if you think you’re innocently gossiping, it can be very personal to other individuals.
 They may feel you’ve crossed a line with their trust.
 Gossip almost always gets back to the person.
 They don’t usually enjoy people talking about them.
-It’s always best to speak to the person about the issue before you spread rumours about them.
+It’s always best to speak to the person about the issue before you spread rumors about them.

 13. You’re Selfish